TooTallNate/SandboxJS/README.md

 The `global` scope of the sandbox instance.
-This is a convenient way to share instances of `Object`s across scopes, or prepare the sandbox environment with properties that scripts can use.
+This is a convenient way to share instances of `Object`s across scopes, or prepare the sandbox environment with properties that scripts can use (like a "require()" function).

     sandbox.eval(jsStr:String) -> ?